Attend our themed workshops

 Workshops take place three times per year and feature a variety of speakers and facilitators.
 The content is tailored to meet the needs of the network and feedback from each workshop shapes the content for the next.

-Workshop: Making the most of it!
-How to map your development and make the most of your postdoc/fellowship
+Making the most of it!
+How to map your development and make the most of your Postdoc / Fellowships (July 2021)

-In this workshop we will take time to think about how you can start to map out your journey to get to where you want to be in a few years time.
+In this workshop we took time to think about how you can start to map out your journey to get to where you want to be in a few years time.